arks-org/arks.github.io/content/_pages/community.md

 ## Who is creating ARKs

 Since 2001 over [1250 organizations] across the world registered to assign ARKs.
-The registry includes national and university libraries and archives, art museums, natural history museums, publishers, data centers, government agencies, vendors, and research labs.
+As of early 2024, the registry includes 10 national libraries, 145 universities, 184 archives, 90 museums, and 75 journals, as well as many other organization types (data centers, government agencies, vendors, research labs, etc).
 To register your organization, fill out this [online request form].

 ![chart of growth of ARK-assigning organizations since 2001][]{: .img-thumbnail .img-fluid loading="lazy" width="534"}